 The discounted price of tickets for public transport in Thessaloniki applies to children aged 7 to 12 and young people aged 13 to 18 as well as older than 65.

 For the issuance of this ticket, it is necessary to attach an ID confirming age and identity.
 In any case, make sure you have your passports with you.
 Children up to 6 years old have free transportation.
-Tickets are purchased at newsstands and cancelled on the bus and can be purchased on special appliances placed on buses.
+Tickets are purchased at newsstands and cancelled on the bus.

 Careful !
 Prepare precise change (coins), because the appliances on the buses don’t return the change.
 More information on the site: oasth.gr